 Faith's Tips

-- Store this curry for up to 5 days covered in the fridge.
+- Storage: Store this curry in an airtight container in the fridge for up to 5 days or in the freezer for up to 3 months.

 Nutrition